YH-UtMSB/Courses/Learning/SDS-383D-STATS_MODELING_II/exercise4/MathTests_R.md

 #### Part I

 This part is all about examining the phenomenon that the extreme school-level averages tend to be at schools where fewer students were sampled.
+To visualize such a phenomenon, I plot "school_mean" against "school_size" and circled the most extreme "school_mean", it's true that the maximum of shool level mean score is found at the school that only has a sample size

 ```r